 The employer is obliged to provide reasonable accommodation, provided that carrying out such changes or adjustments would not result in a disproportionate burden being imposed on it.
 According to Article 23a(2) of the Rehabilitation Act, these burdens are not disproportionate if sufficiently compensated from public funds.
 The forms and principles of financial support for employers are regulated in particular by the Rehabilitation Act, providing, for example, for reimbursement of the costs of adaptation of the premises of the workplace to the needs of disabled persons, adaptation or acquisition of equipment facilitating the performance of work or functioning in the workplace, purchase and authorisation of software for the use of disabled employees and assistive technology devices or adapted to the needs resulting from their disability (Art.
-26), employment of an employee (Art.
+26), employment of an employee assisting a disabled employee and training of the assisting employee (Art.
 26d), and equipment of the workplace (Art.
 26e).